woahbase/website/docs/images/alpine-glibc.md

 {% include "shields.md" %}

-This [image][155] serves as a base image for applications/services that need the GNU C Library to run binaries linked against it.
-AlpineLinux by default uses `musl`, which is simply not compatible for quite a few applications.
+This [image][155] serves as a base image for applications/services that need the [GNU C Library][11] to run binaries linked against it.
+[Alpine Linux][113] by default uses [musl libc][10], which is simply not compatible for quite a few applications.
 This image solves the dynamic linking problem for a few (definitely not all) of those cases.

 {{ m.srcimage('alpine-s6') }} with the compiled [glibc][1]
 binaries installed in it.